dwf/rescued-scipy-wiki/EuroSciPy2008.rst

 About Leipzig
 -------------

-A visit to Leipzig allows you to see the places that Werner Heisenberg, Gustav Ludwig Hertz, Theodor Mommsen, Johann Wolfgang Goethe, Erich Kästner, Gottfried Leibniz, Friedrich Nietzsche and Richard Wagner studied and taught. [`http://en.wikipedia.org/wiki/Leipzig`_ More about Leipzig].
+A visit to Leipzig allows you to see the places that Werner Heisenberg, Gustav Ludwig Hertz, Theodor Mommsen, Johann Wolfgang Goethe, Erich Kästner, Gottfried Leibniz, Friedrich Nietzsche and Richard Wagner studied and taught. `More about Leipzig <http://en.wikipedia.org/wiki/Leipzig>`_.

 .. ############################################################################